 The only tuna I’d be reluctant to use is tuna with seasonings because you don’t want the flavor to conflict with the recipe.

-How to Make Mediterranean Tuna Salad
+How to Make Gluten Free Tuna Salad

 - Drain the tuna and put it in a bowl.
 Add the mayo, sour cream, crumbled feta, chopped red bell pepper, shallot, parsley, and salt and pepper.